scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 .. class:: keywords

-   uncertainty quantification, Bayesian inference, convex optimization, reproducible research, function estimation, equation of state
+   add, keywords, to, the, document

 Introduction
 ============

 There are many physical process whose general behavior is known though not an exact mathematical representation.
 Such epistemic uncertainty can arise in processes which occur at extreme regimes where direct measurement is challenging.
 Existing approaches for estimating the functional form of such processes included Gaussian Process Modeling (GPM) and parametric models.
 Traditional GPM approaches may not be able to account for the known constraints on the functional form because they allow physically impossible functions.
 Many parametric approaches overly constrain the function and do not span the allowable function-space.
-The approach presented in this paper uses constrained optimization and physical models with many degrees of freedom to span a large portion of the allowable function space while disallowing functions which do not follow the known constraints on the function.

-This approach, demonstrated in the [F_UNCLE]_ project, provides a way to describe the uncertainty in the functional form of such a physical process.
-The analysis determines the function which maximizes the probability of :math:`K` different simulations matching :math:`K` corresponding data-sets while meeting all constraints given by *a priori* knowledge of the functional form.
-We characterize our uncertainty about this function using the Fisher information matrix of the likelihood function.
+For several physics processes, we need both estimates such functions and bounds on our uncertainty about them.

+Cite PUBS paper?

+As we began developing alogrithms to calculate those estimates and bounds, we our legacy codes and software practices got in the way.
+For our first physics process, we chose to reexamine the data and model described by [hixson2000]_, and to integrate the data described by [pemberton2011]_ into the estimates.
+Each iteration of an optimization loop for that problem requires running simulations on a supercomputers that take days of CPU time.
+Writing code to wrap supercomputer job control scripts and delays waiting for runs slowed development.
+To enable focus on math and algorithms, we wrote the code [F_UNCLE]_ which solves surrogate problems in a few minutes on a desktop computer.

 To ensure that the results of this project are verifiable and reproducible, we distribute the source code for the [F_UNCLE]_ project.
-Additionally, this project is intended to demonstrate good software development practices within Los Alamos National Laboratory.
+Additionally, we use this project to learn good software development practices within Los Alamos National Laboratory.
 The project is designed to be modular, allowing a wide range of experiments and simulations to be used in the analysis.
 The code is self documenting, with full docstring coverage, and is converted into a user manual using [sphinx]_.
 Each class has a test suite to allow unit testing.
 Tests are collected and run using [nose]_.
 Each file is also tested using [pylint]_ with all default checks enabled to ensure it adheres to python coding standards, including PEP8.
-Graphics in this paper were generated using [matplotlib]_ and the code made use of the [numpy]_ package
+Graphics in this paper were generated using [matplotlib]_ and the code made use of the [numpy]_ package.

+[F_UNCLE]_ uses constrained optimization and physical models with many degrees of freedom to span a large portion of the allowable function space while disallowing functions which do not follow the known constraints on the function.

+This approach, demonstrated in the [F_UNCLE]_ project, provides a way to describe the uncertainty in the functional form of such a physical process.
+The analysis determines the function which maximizes the probability of :math:`K` different simulations matching :math:`K` corresponding data-sets while meeting all constraints given by *a priori* knowledge of the functional form.
+We characterize our uncertainty about this function using the Fisher information matrix of the likelihood function.

 In this paper, the functional form under investigation is the equation of state (EOS) for the products-of-combustion of a High Explosive